azurepocmain/fabricpocmain.github.io/articles/fabric-storage-usage-extraction.md

 Initialize a Spark notebook utilizing the PySpark language.
 Execute the code steps as follows:

 **PySpark Code Steps: Fabric Capacity Metrics Extraction:**

+**Please note that the following step represents the third phase in the redesigned pipeline for comprehensive capacity retrieval within the environment.
+Refer to the "Fabric Capacity Metrics Extraction" documentation for the complete workflow, however, substitute the section titled "PySpark Code Steps: Capacity Metric Specific Capacity Data Extraction ETL to Data Warehouse: Notebook 3" with the instructions detailed below in a new pipeline of course.
+You can just make a copy of the metric pipeline, rename it to storage and add the below.
+In the pipeline activity selection, integrate this into "Activity 4 Inside For Each Loop Notebook 4" within your pipeline configuration.
+Finally, it is critical to avoid executing the metric and storage extraction processes concurrently, as simultaneous operations may introduce conflicts or inconsistencies in the capacity selected data.**

+<a href="https://azurepocmain.github.io/fabricpocmain.github.io/articles/fabric-capacity-metrics-extraction.html" target="_blank">Fabric Capacity Metrics Extraction</a>

 Getting the Fabric Capacity Workspace ID
 To obtain the Workspace ID for the Fabric Capacity Metrics workspace execute the following command utilizing PySpark within the Spark notebook.
 Ensure you have identified the Workspace ID of the remote Capacity Metrics App.
 We are using the workspace ID as there can be some errors if we solely use the workspace name as it can be altered etc..